Table of Contents

 Himalaya Manjishtha is pure herb extract of Indian Madder or Rubia cordifolia.
 It is available in the form of capsules and each capsule contains 250 mg extract of Rubia cordifolia.
-Rubia cordifolia, is one of the most important herbs for treating skin diseases due to its the liver supporting and detoxifying properties.
+Rubia cordifolia is one of the most important herbs for treating skin diseases due to its liver supporting and detoxifying properties.

 Detoxification is the process of removing harmful substances and poisons from the body.
-Our body is exposed to various toxins that are present in diet (pesticides, food additives) and environment (chemicals).
-Various toxins (Ama dosha) are also formed in the body due to digestive health issues (the liver problems, indigestion, constipation etc.).
-Accumulation of toxic substance in the body over the time is responsible for various chronic diseases such as chronic urticaria, allergies, arthritis, asthma, chronic infections, depression, diabetes, headaches, heart disease, high cholesterol, digestive disorders, mental illness, arthritis and skin diseases.
-The symptoms of toxins in the body also include skin eruptions, urticaria, rash, cough, diarrhea, clogged sinus, fever, irritability etc.
+Our body is exposed to various toxins that are present in the diet (pesticides, food additives) and environment (chemicals).
+Various toxins (Ama dosha) are also formed in the body due to digestive health issues (the liver problems, indigestion, constipation, etc.).
+Accumulation of toxic substance in the body over the time is responsible for various chronic diseases such as chronic urticaria, allergies, arthritis, asthma, chronic infections, depression, diabetes, headaches, heart disease, high cholesterol, digestive disorders, mental illness, arthritis, and skin diseases.
+The symptoms of toxins in the body also include skin eruptions, urticaria, rash, cough, diarrhea, clogged sinus, fever, irritability, etc.

-The accumulated toxins specially affect our skin.
-Impurities in blood triggers immune inflammatory reactions and results in psoriasis, eczema, and other eruptions on skin.
+The accumulated toxins especially affect our skin.
+Impurities in the blood trigger immune inflammatory reactions and results in psoriasis, eczema, and other eruptions on the skin.
 Blood impurities cause the skin to turn dark.
 There are rashes, acne, and pimples.
-The skin appears dull and glow less.
+The skin appears dull and glows less.
 The removal of these toxins from the body helps to treat chronic conditions.
 The cleansing helps to improve overall health and skin condition.

 In Ayurveda, there are many herbs and spices which helps to detoxify the blood and Manjishtha is one of them.
 It is especially useful in eczematous dermatosis and diseases of the spleen, obstinate skin diseases, erysipelas, and oedema.
 It is an excellent aid for the promotion of complexion.
 It is deobstruent and tonic to the liver and spleen, emmenagogue, diuretic and as an anti-inflammatory agent.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.